Programme 1.7: Grains industry

-- foster and enable a productive, profitable, internationally competitive and sustainable grains industry.
+- foster and enable a productive, profitable, internationally competitive and sustainable Australian grains industry.

-We advised the Government on grains industry issues.
-This included liaising with industry and other stakeholders, to support continued development and improved market conditions for Australian grains exporters.
-Our key responsibilities included managing the Government's wheat export reforms.
+We advise the government on grains industry issues to support continued development and improved market conditions for Australian grains exporters.
+This includes liaising with industry and other stakeholders.
+In 2014–15, our key responsibilities included completing the implementation of the government’s wheat export reforms.

 More information is available on the department's website.